5 DOs and DONTs of Teaching Kids

-I don’t have mad ninja-teaching skills like Mr. Keating in “Dead Poet’s Society” (Oh Captain!
-My Captain!) or Jaime Escalante in “Stand and Deliver” (how he used onions to teach inner city kids about calculus still baffles me) but I work hard to hone my craft.
+I don’t have mad ninja-teaching skills like Mr. Feeny or Dumbledore but I work hard to hone my craft.
 Over the years I’ve learned 5 principles that have helped me communicate God’s Word better to kids.
 These principles can be used in any church as early as THIS weekend.
-Don’t feel like you need to use every single one of these in each lesson (in fact that would NOT be a good idea).
-Rather use a couple each weekend to add some flavor to what you are already doing:
+Use a couple each weekend to add some flavor to what you’re already doing:

 For more tips be sure to check out 5 More DOS and DONTS of Teaching Kids